JayeshNaidu/DocTranslation_AWSLambdaAndS3/README.md

 # DocTranslation_AWSLambdaAndS3
-Translation of documents using AWS Lambda and S3
+Real-time translation of documents using AWS Lambda and S3

 #Steps
 1. Create 2 buckets for input and output respectively.